murillodigital/catalog/README.md

 ```
 annotations:
-  "weave.works/profile": pci-policies
+  "weave.works/profile": <profile-name>
   # The following 2 are optional but come in handy
-  "weave.works/category": Policies
+  "weave.works/category": <Category>
-  "weave.works/layer": layer-2
+  "weave.works/layer": <layer-X>
 ```

-## Usage
+## Creating a PR
-Just add the chart to `./charts` and the let the GH Action do the rest.
+When you create a PR to merge into `main`, let someone on the Platform Dev Team to review.
+Once the change is merged, the GitHub action will publish the update for use.

 ## Test